 - Do I want my child to grow up surrounded by siblings?

 When it comes to finding an adoptive family, no request is too small.
-Your adoption specialist will work diligently to find you the perfect adoptive family for your child.
+Your adoption professional will work diligently to find you the perfect adoptive family for your child.

-You might also be wondering, “Can someone adopt my child without my permission?”
-The only time that you won’t have a say in the adoptive family is if you choose a safe haven adoption or if the state takes custody of your child (most common in adoptions with incarcerated mothers).
+The only time a birth mother won’t have a say in the adoptive family is if she chooses a safe haven adoption or if the state takes custody of her child (this is most common in adoptions with incarcerated mothers).
 In this instance, the state will decide the family that your child grows up with.

 You can have as much or as little contact as you’d like with your child after the adoption.
-This will always be your right as a prospective birth mother.
+This will always be one of your adoption birth mother rights.

-Can I Wait to Sign My Consent to the Adoption?
+Question 4: Can I Wait to Sign my Consent to the Adoption?

-Can I Change My Mind After I Consent to the Adoption?
+Question 5: Can I Change My Mind After Consenting to the Adoption?

-That said, most states have a period of revocation after you terminate your parental rights.
+However, most states have a revocation period after you terminate your parental birth mother rights.
 If the court finds that reinstating your parental rights is in the best interest of you and your child, you should be able to get your child back.
 However, this can be a complicated process that is not always successful.